 - Offer clothing options in solid colors instead of patterns which can be distracting, confusing, or visually overstimulating.

 - Take into consideration any timing issues: is the individual exceedingly tired and/or irritated at a certain period of the day?
 If so, try incorporating dressing into the time of day when she or he normally feels the most content and calm.

 - Consider if your own feelings may be exacerbating the situation somewhat.
 For instance, could it be a matter of embarrassment that is driving the need for your loved one to be dressed in a particular way?
 Be aware of your needs compared to his/her needs.

 Keep in mind that wearing a comfortable outfit for an extra day may be preferred to the alternate emotional battle involved in forcing a change of clothing.
-If it truly becomes a concern, however, ask for help from the professionals at Home Sweet Home In-Home Care.
+If it truly becomes a concern, however, ask for help from Home Sweet Home In-Home Care, the trusted professionals in elder care in Kalamazoo and other Michigan communities.
 It is common for an older adult to feel more comfortable accepting help with personal care needs, such as dressing and bathing, by a professional in-home caregiver rather than a family member.
 Home Sweet Home In-Home Care experts are experienced and skilled in helping individuals with dementia maintain personal hygiene with compassion and kindness, with specialized training in how to overcome the common challenges of dementia care.